|

 Surprisingly, it appears no one looked

-into Pamela Vitale's life to any
+into Pamela Vitale's life to any deep

-deep extent.
-It also appears Tamara
+extent.
+It also appears Tamara and

-and Phil Hill have not offered any
+Phil Hill have not offered any further

-further information to date although
+information to date although they were

-they were never interviewed fully.
+never interviewed fully.
+Horowitz had

-Horowitz had claimed Vitale was going
+claimed Vitale was going to the ballet

-friend the evening of the murder, but
+with a friend the evening of the

-no one even identified who she
+murder, but no one even identified who

-was going with let alone interviewed
+she was going with let alone

-him or her.
-Or maybe she was to go
+interviewed him or her.
+Or maybe she

-knows?
-There were indications
+as anyone knows?
+There were

-of physical and emotional abuse,
+indications of physical and emotional

-affairs, drug use and alcohol use, a
+abuse, affairs, drug use and alcohol

-chaotic household, death threats,
+use, a chaotic household, death

-and severe financial problems that
+threats, and severe financial problems

-were not investigated further not
+that were not investigated further not

 were never raised during trial.
 Daniel

-Horowitz told police that there
+Horowitz told police that there was no

-or Pamela except Joe Lynch even
+Pamela except Joe Lynch even though it

-though it is documented that Horowitz
+is documented that Horowitz claimed he

-claimed he received death threats
+received death threats over the Pavlo

-others who knew him said on
+Lazarenko case and others who knew him

-television that it could be someone
+said on television that it could be

-associated with cases he has or was
+someone associated with cases he has

-working on.
-Here's why Horowitz
+or was working on.
+Here's why

-or Vitale could have been targets
+Horowitz or Vitale could have been

-(from the Associated Press, 6/4/2004)
+targets (from the Associated Press,

 "The

-verdict was guilt on all
+verdict was guilt on all counts,

-counts, which just means that the
+which just means that the president

-president of Ukraine, (Leonid)
+of Ukraine, (Leonid) Kuchma reached

-reached its ugly hands in our court
+its ugly hands in our court system,

-system, held back evidence that
+held back evidence that would have

-Right now in Kiev in his office,
+Kiev in his office, there are papers

-are papers that show that Pavlo
+that show that Pavlo Lazarenko is

-Lazarenko is innocent.
-And Kuchma is
+innocent.
+And Kuchma is going to get

-going to get his due, because we have
+his due, because we have

 the Melnichenko tapes